themanyone/whisper_dictation/README.md

 Get it from https://github.com/themanyone/whisper_dictation.git

 **The ship's computer.** Inspired by the *Star Trek* television series.
 Talk to your computer any time.
 And have it answer back with clear, easy-to-understand speech.
 Network it throughout the ship.
-Use your voice to write Captain's Log entries when the internet is down, when satellites are no longer working, or in the far reaches of the galaxy, "where no man has gone before."
+Use your voice to write Captain's Log entries when the internet is down, when satellites are busy, or in the far reaches of the galaxy, "where no man has gone before."

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
-A CUDA-enabled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
+A CUDA-enabled video card with at least 1Gb is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.

-**Dictation.** Start speaking and whatever you say will be typed out into the current window.
+**Dictation.** Start speaking and whatever you say will be pasted into the current window.
 This project now includes both stand-alone and client-server versions.
-So other network users can use it without installing all these dependencies.
+So other network users may use it without installing all these dependencies.

 **Translation.** This app is optimised for dictation.
 It can do some translation into English.
 But that's not its primary task.
-To use it as a full-time translator, change `task="transcribe"` to `task="translate"` inside `whisper_dictation.py`, and, if there is enough VRAM, choose a larger model for the pipeline, such as `openai/whisper-large-v2` for consistent translation results.
+To use it as a full-time translator, change `task="transcribe"` to `task="translate"` inside `whisper_dictation.py`, and, if there is enough VRAM, choose a larger model for the pipeline, such as `openai/whisper-large-v2` for improved translation results.

 **Voice control.** The bot also responds to commands.